joshualondono/terminal_resume_proposal/README.md

 ~~~~

-2. Output phone number to terminal
+2. Output phone number to terminal when contact name is correct
 ~~~~ js

 function getPhone(param1,param2){